rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 by the whole compiler (e.g. [`rustc_span`]).
 The very early parts of the compilation process (e.g. parsing and the AST) depend on only these.

-Pretty soon after the AST is constructed, the compiler's [query system][query] gets set up.
+After the AST is constructed and other early analysis is done, the compiler's [query system][query] gets set up.
 The query system is set up in a clever way using function pointers.
 This allows us to break dependencies between crates, allowing more parallel compilation.

-However, since the query system is defined in [`rustc_middle`], nearly all subsequent parts of the compiler depend on this crate.
+The query system is defined in [`rustc_middle`], so nearly all subsequent parts of the compiler depend on this crate.
 It is a really large crate, leading to long compile times.
 Some efforts have been made to move stuff out of it with limited success.
 Another unfortunate side effect is that sometimes